jerturowetz/notes/to-do.md

 # Jer's To-Do List

+- BKDSN
+  - Blog post format for bart
+  - Guide for Bart on how to deploy changes
+  - Local agencies
+  - Lastpass organize (move items to personal where appropriate)
 - move unito lastpass items to unito
 - organize bk vs jer lastpass
 - Tags archives should not show to do list items.
 Other items?